Scalar behavior for a complex multi-soliton arising in blow-up for a semilinear wave equation: Asymptotically real-valued behavior in the characteristic case

 \subsection{Preliminaries}

 For any $(\bs \xxi, \bs \theta) \in \bR^k\times \bR^k$, we define the following functional

-In \eqref{eq:lyap}, we will see that this is a Lyapunov functional, if one neglects the error terms of order $J^{1+\delta}$ in system \eqref{toda1}-\eqref{toda2}, before showing it is indeed a Lypunov functional, without neglegting those terms (see \eqref{Elyap} below).
+In \eqref{eq:lyap}, we will see that this is a Lyapunov functional, if one neglects the error terms of order $J^{1+\delta}$ in system \eqref{toda1}-\eqref{toda2}, before showing it is indeed a Lyapunov functional, without neglecting those terms (see \eqref{Elyap} below).
 Let us compute

 and

 These formulas are valid also for $j = 1$ and $j = k$, if we apply the usual conventions recalled in the remark right after the statement of Proposition \ref{propref}.
 Our differential system can thus be rewritten as follows: